lcreteig/thesis/_book/04-AB_tDCS.md

 To foreshadow our results, like @London2015, we do not find a group effect of tDCS on the AB.
 However, the correlation between the effects of anodal and cathodal tDCS was also not significant.
 Although this indicates that the two studies may differ, a failure to reject the null hypothesis by itself does not tell us much [@Harms2018]: it is crucial to also take measures of the uncertainty and effect size in both studies into account [@Simonsohn2015].

 Therefore, we employ a number of statistical methods to maximize the evidential value in these two studies.
-We ask three questions that all aim to evaluate to what extent the present study is a successful replication of @London2015 [@Zwaan2018; cf. @Camerer2018; @OSC2015].
+We ask three questions that all aim to evaluate to what extent the present study is a successful replication [@Zwaan2018; cf. @Camerer2018; @OSC2015] of @London2015.
 First, while the effect in our study was not significant, there might still be a meaningful effect that is simply smaller than anticipated.
 Therefore, we used equivalence testing [@Lakens2018] to answer the question "_is the correlation in study 2 significantly small?_".
 Second, although our result differs from @London2015, it could still be more consistent with their findings than with alternative explanations.
 So in addition, we asked "_are the correlations consistent across studies 1 and 2?_", and aimed to answer this question using prediction intervals [@Spence2016; @Patil2016] and replication Bayes factors [@Wagenmakers2016; @Verhagen2014].
 Finally, it could be that the effect in our study alone is not sufficiently large, but the overall effect based on both studies is.
 This raises the question "_is the effect significant when combining study 1 and 2?_", which we addressed through meta-analysis [@Quintana2015;@Goh2016] and by pooling the data.

 These questions address issues of reproducibility that are currently faced by many in the brain stimulation field [@Heroux2017], and in the cognitive neuroscience community at large [@Munafo2017; @Huber2019].
 Therefore, aside from our focus on tDCS and the AB, an auxiliary goal of this chapter is to provide a tutorial on the statistical evaluation of replication studies.
 We hope this may prove useful to other researchers who find themselves in similar situations.